 A meteor strike causes hordes of zombies to arise everywhere.
 Six months later, the government has safely corralled all the zombies inside Danger Zones.
 Marijuana grower Edwin shows his best friend Tommy an amazing crop of powerful new weed he has grown using zombie brains as fertiliser.
 After smoking all of this, they realise that they are out of fertiliser and need more zombie brains.
 The only choice is for them to drive into the Danger Zone and get more.
 They are captured by the zombie Alex who has world conquest plans but make an escape.
 Stopping by at a seemingly abandoned gas station, they encounter tough female survivor Leah Kroker.
 With their car broken down, she reluctantly allows them to stay.

-Bong of the Dead is not even the first horror film we have had about marijuana – there was the earlier Ticks (1993) wherein the title creatures were grown oversized by steroid-enhanced marijuana, as well as the totally whacked-sounding Full Moon film Evil Bong (2006) about a malevolent joint, which also had a sequel Evil Bong II: King Bong (2009).
-Around the same time as Bong of the Dead, there was also the very similar Zombie Drugs (2010).
+Bong of the Dead is not even the first horror film we have had about marijuana – there was the earlier Ticks (1993) wherein the title creatures were grown oversized by steroid-enhanced marijuana, as well as the totally whacked-sounding Full Moon film Evil Bong (2006) about a malevolent bong pipe, which also had a sequel Evil Bong II: King Bong (2009).
+Around the same time as Bong of the Dead, there was also the very similar Zombie Drugs (2010), while there had been .Bloodeaters/Toxic Zombies (1980), which had hippies turned into zombies by marijuana that has been sprayed with untested pesticide.

 Bong of the Dead kicks in with a considerable degree of professionalism.
 It has a slick look that sets itself well above most of the aforementioned zombie films, which usually come with their tatty low-budget ends showing through.
 Thomas Newman has a gonzo approach to the material that places Bong of the Dead into the same territory as the other gem of wacky exploitation homage that emerged from Canada of recent – Hobo with a Shotgun (2011).